 In most cases, a subungual hematoma looks worse than it is.
 Your nail may throb and turn various shades of blue, purple, and brown.
 It may even fall off.
-But you can often manage a subungual hematoma with self-care and OTC pain relievers.
+However, you can often manage a subungual hematoma with self-care and OTC pain relievers.

 If the pain is unrelenting, you can have a simple procedure to drain the blood and relieve pressure underneath the nail.
-The procedure needs to be done by a skilled medical professional and — regardless if the blood is drained or not —monitored for signs of infection, regardless of whether the nail is also removed.
+The procedure needs to be done by a skilled medical professional.
+Monitor the nail bed for signs of infection, regardless of whether the nail is also removed.

 Once a new nail replaces the old, there’s no need for further treatment or any kind of medical follow-up.